wooorm/npm-high-impact/readme.md

 Unscoped packages are crawled using the batch API to get 128 per request.
 Scoped packages are crawled with 20 HTTP requests at a time, as there is no batch API, and higher rates are limited by npm.

+###### Top dependents

+`script/crawl-top-dependent.js` looks for packages that are depended on by 500 or more other packages.
+The script takes like 30 minutes to run and currently gets about 3 000 packages.

+It crawls the `libraries.io` [project search API][libraries-io-api], whose results can also [be browsed on the web][libraries-io-web].
+Crawling stops paginating when a package is seen that is depended on by less than 500 other packages.

+You need an API key for `libraries.io`, see their API docs for more info.

 ## Types